Shippable/docs/sources/platform/tutorial/workflow/sharing-data-between-jobs.md

 * `type` is always set to 'state'.

+### Step 2: Use state as IN/OUT for jobs

-You can use the state resource as an input and output for multiple jobs to maintain a common state.
+You can use the state resource as an input and output for multiple `runSH` or `runCI` jobs to maintain a common state.
+Any job that requires the state in order to execute should take the state resource as an `IN`, and any job that writes to the state should have the state resource as an `OUT`.

+For example, both `tfDeploy-1` and `tfDeploy-2` have the same state resource as IN and OUT in the snippet below:

 ```
 jobs: